ahesse2567/gasExchangeR/README.md

     #> 4 outliers removed at indicies 62, 170, 193, 225

-Removing outliers helps, but some averaging is required,
+Removing outliers helps, but some averaging is also required.

 ``` r
 df_avg <- df_unavg_no_outliers %>%